madetech/handbook/team-norms/development_practices.md

     * Don't be scared to speak to the customer.
     * Talk to the UI designers if unsure about anything visual, behaviour etc.
 * Ask somebody for help if you've run into a problem and can't solve it within ~1hr (it's pretty likely somebody else has encountered it)
 * Client showcases are really important.
-You should always try to attend these.
+You should always do your best to attend these.

 ## Red flags on projects